-Rule 121.969 states that an aeroplane must not be dispatched on an EDTO unless the required take-off, destination and alternate aerodromes, including EDTO en route alternate aerodromes (to be used in the event of a propulsion system failure or an aeroplane system failure which requires a diversion), are listed in the dispatch release.
+Rule 121.969 states that an aeroplane must not be dispatched on an EDTO unless the required take-off, destination and alternate aerodromes, including EDTO en route alternate aerodromes (to be used in the event of a diversion), are listed in the dispatch release.
 This is in addition to the requirements of rules 91.405 and 91.407 which also list requirements that must be included in an operational flight plan.

-Since these EDTO en route alternates serve a different purpose than the destination alternate aerodrome, and would normally be used only in the event of an engine failure or some other aeroplane system failure, an aerodrome must not be listed as an EDTO en route alternate unless it meets the requirements of an EDTO en route alternate aerodrome as defined in rule Part 1 Definitions and further in rule 121.969(b).
+Since these EDTO en route alternates serve a different purpose than the destination alternate aerodrome, and would normally be used only in the event of a diversion, an aerodrome must not be listed as an EDTO en route alternate unless it meets the requirements of an EDTO en route alternate aerodrome as defined in Part 1 Definitions and further in rule 121.969(b).

-During the course of the flight, the flight crew are to be informed, by the operator, of any significant changes in conditions at the required EDTO en route alternates.
+During the flight, the flight crew are to be informed, by the operator, of any significant changes in conditions at the required EDTO en route alternates.
+Changes to EDTO en route alternate weather forecast conditions and qualifying conditions are discussed in detail in paragraph "Determination of EDTO En route Alternate during Flight" above.